Call to Convention

 for teens can be especially challenging.
 This session will explore a couple of the teen programs

-available to include Youth Alpha, Fearless, E100 Youth Edition, and Tuesday Night Live.
-Youth Alpha
+available, including: Youth Alpha, Fearless, the Essential 100 (E100) Youth Edition, and Tuesday Night

-you great flexibility to encourage Bible reading on a broader scale.
-Joining the Tuesday Night Live
+Youth Edition allows great flexibility to encourage Bible reading on a broader scale.
+Joining the

-sessions from the Diocesan Youth Ministry allows you to build relationships with your youth group, as
+Tuesday Night Live sessions from the Diocesan Youth Ministry allows you to build relationships with

-well as supporting other groups at the same time!
-It also unites all the youth of our Diocese,
+your youth group, while supporting other groups at the same time!
+It also unites all the youth of our

-studying the same scriptures.
-Come and discuss ways to facilitate teens' Bible Studies and encourage
+diocese, studying the same scriptures.
+Come and discuss ways to facilitate teen Bible Studies and